Michael Somogyi: Research

 Somogyi worked with Philip A. Shaffer and Edward Adelbert Doisy on insulin preparation and insulin's use in the treatment of diabetes.
 He developed a method for extracting insulin from the pancreases of dogs.
-In 1922 doctors treated the first diabetic American child, a baby boy, with Somogyi’s insulin.
+In 1922 doctors treated the first diabetic American child, a baby boy, with Somogyi's insulin.

 Somogyi also developed a quicker, less expensive method for screening for diabetes, using sodium carbonate, urine, and heat.
 This led to the development of popular tests, including several varieties of urine sugar comparator from the Aloe Company of Saint Louis, Missouri.
-Urine Sugar Test kits were also produced by Eli Lilly & Company.
+Urine Sugar Test kits were also produced by Eli Lilly and Company.

 In 1938 Somogyi published findings showing that excessive insulin can make diabetes management unstable and increase the difficulty of treatment.
 The Chronic Somogyi rebound, a form of post-hypoglycemic hyperglycemia that Somogyi theorized could occur as a defensive mechanism, is named for him.
 It can be confused with the Dawn phenomenon and whether or not Somogyi's theory is actually correct is still contested.

 In 1949, Somogyi argued against the use of high doses of insulin on the grounds that it was a potentially dangerous form of treatment.
 He also argued that many diabetic patients could successfully manage their conditions through a combination of diet and weight loss.

-In 1969, Michael Somogyi suffered a stroke.
+In 1969, Somogyi had a stroke.
 He died on 21 July 1971.